-In case you do not want to provide any link, replace the url with 'disabled'
+If you do not want to provide any link, replace the URL with 'disabled'.

+'''

+'lost_password_link' => 'https://example.org/link/to/password/reset',

+'''

+Allow medial search on user account properties

-'lost_password_link' => 'https://example.org/link/to/password/reset', and other search terms.
+These account properties can be display name, user id, email, and other search terms.

 Allows finding 'Alice' when searching for 'lic'.

-Allow medial search on account properties like display name, user id, email,

 May slow down user search.
 Disable this if you encounter slow username search in the sharing dialog.